nobu-k/bazel-frontend-test/README.md

 Bazel doesn't recognize optional dependencies via `npm_install`.
 So, when `fsevents` is installed on Linux, it fails.
 This failure doesn't occur with `yarn`.
 So, use `yarn` instead of `npm` once this error happens.

+## Rollup

+When configuring `tsconfig.json` to generate commonjs output, Rollup requires `@rollup/plugin-commonjs` (see: https://github.com/rollup/rollup/issues/3355).

+To resolve internal libraries, path aliases (`myspace/` in this case) must be resolved manually. `PWD` in the build process is at `/path/to/execroot/myspace`.
+Then, all outputs are placed under `/path/to/execroot/myspace/bazel-out/k8-fastbuild/bin`.
+The actual value of `k8-fastbuild/bin` depends on the environment where `bazel build` is executed.
+So, `myspace/path/to/lib` needs to be replaced with `/path/to/execroot/myspace/bazel-out/k8-fastbuild/bin/path/to/lib`.

 # References

 * [`rules_nodejs`](https://bazelbuild.github.io/rules_nodejs/)